aviolaine/programmatic-application-manipulation/README.md

 ##### For Web script:
 Confirmed to work on Ubuntu.

+Make sure you have Google Chrome normally installed.
 Make sure you have python3 installed.
 Make sure 'selenium' is installed on python3.